BroadcastFeed/BroadcastFeed/README.md

 ### Execution
 As already compiled binaries for both projects, the execution is simple.
-First, verifies if the client and the server binary has execution permission.
+First, verifies if the client and the server binaries has execution permission.
 However, you can execute:

 ```bash